 In every state, laws called "statutes of limitations" set a limit on how much time can pass before you must get a lawsuit filed.
 Different deadlines apply to different kinds of cases, but the impact of failing to comply with the time limit is the same: miss the deadline and you’ve lost your right to sue and get compensation for your losses (damages).
 But while these deadlines are strictly-enforced, every state has carved out exceptions that can extend the filing deadline.
 (More on these exceptions later).

 A lawsuit seeking compensation for health problems caused by use of Roundup® will likely be based on the concept of "product liability."
-This is a fault theory that can be used to hold manufacturers and others responsible for injuries caused by defective products.
+This is a fault theory that can be used to hold manufacturers and others (including retailers in some cases) responsible for injuries caused by defective products.

 In most states, the statute-of-limitations deadline that will apply to a Roundup® product liability lawsuit is the same as the one that applies to most personal injury lawsuits.
 But some states have a separate statute of limitations for product liability lawsuits.

 Also, the time limit that applies to a product liability lawsuit can depend on the kind of legal argument you’re making against the manufacturer or retailer.
 For example, a state's rules could make lawsuits based on “strict liability”—a legal theory that requires no proof of fault—subject to a four-year filing deadline.
 That same state might have a separate deadline of six years for product liability cases alleging negligence.